About Retire Certain

-There was more than a lifetime of information and possibilities to provide the brain stimulation I craved while investing the money we saved into funds and individual stocks and bonds, handling taxes, estate planning, and other “family CFO” tasks.
+Investing provided more than a lifetime of information and possibilities to provide the brain stimulation I craved while investing the money we saved into funds and individual stocks and bonds, plus handling taxes, estate planning, and other “family CFO” tasks.

-Below is some of what I have done over the years.
-I share this not to brag, but so you can see if what I know about aligns with your interests.
+Below is some of what I have done over the years so you can see if what I know about aligns with your interests.
 Also, readers are often confused because I don’t manage wealth for others, yet I write about it.
 (Fortunately, this allows me to be unbiased.)

-Interviewed, hired, monitored, and evaluated the work of 5 financial advisors on behalf of family members (over a decade until I began investing portfolios myself)
+Interviewed, hired, monitored, and evaluated the work of several financial advisors on behalf of family members (over a decade until I began investing portfolios myself)

 Wealth Management/Family CFO